In this tutorial, we’re going to learn about PowerApps variables and the contribution that they can make to our app.

 Contextual variables could only be helpful if you need additional or more complex features on any of your screens.
-Global variables, however, are a really effective way to make information available from one screen to another.
+Global variables, however, are a really effective way of making information available from one screen to another.

-Again, variables aren’t necessary majority of the time.
-But it’s good to know that there’s something like this in your toolkit when the need for it arises.
+Again variables aren’t necessary most of the time, but it’s good to know that there’s something like this in your toolkit when the need for it arises.

 All the best,